music-encoding/sibmei/Extensions.md

     AddToPluginsMenu('Example extension', null);
   }"

-  // InitSibmeiExtension() is the entry point for Sibmei and must be present
+  //"InitSibmeiExtension() is the entry point for Sibmei and must be present"
-  // for Sibmei to recognize an extension plugin.
+  //"for Sibmei to recognize an extension plugin."
   InitSibmeiExtension "(api) {
-    // It is recommended to register the api and libmei objects as global
-    // variables:
-    Self._property:api = api;
-    Self._property:libmei = api.libmei;

     // Declare which text styles this extension handles api.RegisterTextHandlers(CreateDictionary(
       // Text objects can be matched either by their StyleId or StyleAsText